 Other settlement factors include the insurance policy limits of the doctor and hospital, the severity of the injuries, and the county where the lawsuit was filed.
 Hospitals and insurance companies evaluate the same factors when deciding if they want to settle a lawsuit or take it to trial.
 These factors also determine the amount of a settlement.

-Examples of Our Michigan Birth Injury & Cerebral Palsy Settlements
+Our Michigan Birth Injury & Cerebral Palsy Settlements

 - $7,530,000 Settlement for a child who suffered permanent blindness in Detroit

 - $3,000,000 Settlement for child who suffered severe injury from a vacuum extractor.

 - $1,950,000 Settlement for a child who suffered fetal asphyxia, resulting in cerebral palsy.

 - $1,900,000 Settlement for a child who suffered birth trauma during delivery.

 - $975,000 Settlement against medical providers who were negligent, resulting in cerebral palsy.